Ewald Latacz

 Ewald Latacz (born 24 June 1885 in Kattowitz (Katowice); died 12 February 1953 in Frankfurt am Main) was a Silesian politician.
 He practiced as a lawyer in Racibórz since 1913, and as a civil law notary since 1919.
 He also co-founded the Union of Upper Silesians, a movement dedicated to independence of Upper Silesia, in 1918.

 He was active in the workers rights movement acting as a chairman of the Workers' Council in Wodzisław Śląski, and in the independence movement of Upper Silesia.
 He co-founded the Union of Upper Silesians in 1919.
 Latacz was a political prisoner from January to Spring 1919.

 He was accused by German authorities of high treason.
 After his release, he became a civil law notary and lawyer in Berlin during 1922–1945, specialising in work with oil companies in the period 1922–1939.

 A member of the Nazi party since 1933, Latacz joined three months after Hitler came to power.
 Latacz was also a member of the Nazi Union of German Lawyers until the end of the Second World War.
-In 1940, he applied for, but failed to receive, the permission of Nazi German judicial authorities of Silesian Province to open law office in Upper Silesia.
+In 1940, he applied for, but failed to receive, the permission of Nazi German judicial authorities of Silesian Province to open a law office in Upper Silesia.

-Latacz so never returned to Upper Silesia, undergoing the denazification process in the Soviet occupation zone in 1945.
+Latacz never returned to Upper Silesia, which was undergoing the denazification process in the Soviet occupation zone in 1945.